-In addition to qualifying individual riders for nationals, each team strives to be the high-point college representing the region at the National Horse Show.
+In addition to qualifying as individual riders for nationals, each team strives to be the high-point college representing the region at the National Horse Show.
 This is accomplished in the same manner as individual competitions.
 However, the coach of each college designates the “point rider” in each division.
 At this time, the “point rider” is not only competing for individual points but their points are awarded to the college as well.
-Like individual competition, the three best teams go on to compete at the zone finals.
+Similar to individual competition, the 1st place team goes on to compete at the zone finals.
 From there, the top two teams from each zone compete at Nationals.
 The National Team Champion team is awarded the Cacchione Cup.
 The IHSA is a recognized member of USEF (United States Equestrian Federation) and the American Quarter Horse Association.
 Because of this, the IHSA is actively involved with the top professionals in the industry, and all horse shows are judged by USEF/AQHA recognized officials.

 URI Club Sports subsidizes the team somewhat but each team member pays dues at the beginning of the season, which help support the entries and transportation.
 Equestrian team members are strongly encouraged to hold fundraising events to offset their personal costs.
-The show season runs from September through November then February through March with regionals, zones, and nationals in April and May.
-Team members are responsible for their own show attire.
+The show season runs from September through November, then February through March with regionals, zones, and nationals in April and May.
+Team members are responsible for their own show attire, although many members are willing to share.
 Each rider must have an approved helmet.
 Each rider is also responsible for paying for his or her lesson on the day of the lesson.